 NextCloud is almost ready to use, but we first need to create a MySQL database to store its data.

 After the MariaDB server installation, it creates a root user you can use only from the command line.

 For NextCloud, I recommend creating a new user and a dedicated database:

-CREATE USER 'nextcloud' IDENTIFIED BY 'password';Replace “password” by a strong password
+CREATE USER 'nextcloud' IDENTIFIED BY 'password';Replace “password” with a strong password.

 CREATE DATABASE nextcloud;